scovitin-vsevolod/drupal.boilerplate.8/README.md

 composer run-script blt-alias
 source ~/.bash_profile
 blt vm
-blt custom:setup
+blt setup
 ```
-Now you should be able to see the website at http://boilerplate.local
+Now you should be able to see the website at [http://PROJECT_NAME.local]

 ## Ongoing development
 * Primary development branch: develop